MinhChauNGUYEN/praatfig/README.md

 # praatfig
-Simple example scripts to learn to produce great figures with Praat
+Simple example scripts to learn to produce great figures with Praat.
+This repository offers a demo script and sound file for practice.

+This demo using the sound of Vietnamese tone (C1), Thanks to the [CREM archive](https://archives.crem-cnrs.fr/archives/items/CNRSMH_I_1900_001_004/) for allowing use of the 1900 recordings of Vietnamese.

 Intended for training at LPP (Laboratoire de Phonétique et Phonologie), March 2019.